DIRECT YOUR OWN MOVIE

 The Directors Foundation Certificate includes:

-- How directors interpret the screenplay
+- Interpreting the screenplay

-- How to work with actors in rehearsal and on set
+- How to work with actors in rehearsal and on set (the class includes 2 weeks of working with actors)

-- And, finally what the film director actually does on the day of the shoot and how to best work with an editor
+- And finally what the film director actually does on the day of the shoot and how to best work with an editor

 What you will learn: